SirSplat/pgtapme/README.md

     Files=2479, Tests=26589, 79 wallclock secs ( 4.09 usr  2.30 sys + 44.94 cusr  5.06 csys = 56.39 CPU)
     Result: FAIL

 And there you have it.
-A complete suite of pgTAP tests, just like a good DBA always wanted developers to have :)
+A complete suite of pgTAP tests, just what DBA's always wanted developers todo - DEVELOP TESTS :)

 # Copyright and License
 [MIT License](./LICENSE)